EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The initialization vector IV_i is a CBOR bstr, also generated with the EDHOC-Key-Derivation function as defined in {{key-der}}.

 * The plaintext is a CBOR bstr.
 If the application data (UAD and PAD) is omitted, then plaintext = h'' in the symmetric case, and plaintext = &lt;&lt; ID_CRED_x, signature &gt;&gt; in the asymmetric case.
-For instance, if ID_CRED_x = h'a10140' and signature = h'050607' (CBOR encoding 0x43050607), then plaintext = h'a1014043050607'.
+Note that if ID_CRED_x contains a single 'kid' parameter, i.e., ID_CRED_x = { 4 : bstr }, only the bstr is conveyed in the plaintext.
+For instance, if ID_CRED_x = { 4 : h'40' } (CBOR encoding 0xA1044140) and signature = h'050607' (CBOR encoding 0x43050607), then plaintext = h'414043050607'.

 * The external_aad is a CBOR bstr.
 It is always set to the transcript hash TH_i.